danimalabares/vertex-algebras/expo.md

 are not uniquely determined as sets of points with multiplicities.

 ## To do

+0. Understand the character formula for the graded Heisenberg superalgebra!!!

 1. Clean up the Hilbert scheme section: too many Stack Exchange references!